sikalokym/userstory8020/README.md

           $ docker build -f "Dockerfile" -t userstory8020:latest "."

-  - Run a container using created above image:
+  - Run a container using created above image: (win cmd example)

           $ docker run -it -p 4040:4040 -p 15002:15002 -v %cd%/source_data:/usr/src/userStory8020/source_data -v %cd%/client_data:/usr/src/userStory8020/client_data userstory8020:latest bash
     In the command the default 15002 port is opened for the abalilty to connect to the Spark server outside the container.
 Two volumes are mounted for source and client data.